yeoyingxin/travel-recommendations-japan/README.md

 ## Running the application
 1. `docker run -p 6333:6333 -p 6334:6334 -v "$(pwd)/qdrant_storage:/qdrant/storage:z" qdrant/qdrant` to start qdrant.
 Proceed to the next step after qdrant has loaded completely.
-2. `docker build -t travel-rec-app .` to build the image for the app interface
+2. In a new window, run `docker build -t travel-rec-app .` to build the image for the app interface.
-3. In a new window, run `docker run -it --rm -p 8050:8050 -e OPENAI_API_KEY="your_openai_api_key" travel-rec-app` to launch the app, replacing `your_openai_api_key` with your own openai api key
+3. Once the image has been built, run `docker run -it --rm -p 8050:8050 -e OPENAI_API_KEY="your_openai_api_key" travel-rec-app` to launch the app, replacing `your_openai_api_key` with your own openai api key.
 3. Open a web browser and go to [http://localhost:8050](http://localhost:8050).

 You will see this: